Gnomeek/gnomeek.github.io/_pages/about.md

   - /about.html
 ---

 Hello there, I am a MSc student in Information Technology at the Hong Kong Polytechnic University (PolyU), advised by Prof. Bin Xiao.
 Before that, I was an undergraduate student in B.S.
-Network Engineering from GDUT, where I was fortunated to be advised by Prof. Dongning Liu.
+Network Engineering from GDUT, where I was advised by Prof. Dongning Liu.

 Movies
 ======